 - "The Western Berber Stratum in Kwarandzyey", in ed.
 D. Ibriszimow, M. Kossmann, H. Stroomer, R. Vossen, Études berbères V – Essais sur des variations dialectales et autres articles.
-Köln: Rüdiger Köppe, 2010.
+Köln: Rüdiger Köppe, pp. 177-189, 2010.

 By examining regular correspondences and vocabulary distribution, this article demonstrates that many of the Berber loans in Kwarandzyey (Korandjé) derive neither from the Berber varieties currently spoken near the oasis nor from Tuareg, but rather from the highly divergent Western subfamily of Berber to which Zenaga and Tetserrét belong.
 These loans are particularly conspicuous in the domains of herding, marriage, and religion.
 Their presence implies that Western Berber must once have been far more widely spoken, including areas near at least one of Tabelbala or the Niger bend.
 The principal sound changes that have affected Kwarandzyey are also examined.